 From time to time, we may announce or publish preliminary or interim data from clinical trials.
 Positive preliminary or interim data may not be predictive of such trial's subsequent or overall results.
 Preliminary or interim data are subject to the risk that one or more of the outcomes may materially change as more data become available.
 Additionally, preliminary or interim data are subject to the risk that one or more of the clinical outcomes may materially change as patient enrollment continues and more patient data become available.
 Therefore, positive preliminary or interim data in any ongoing clinical trial may not be predictive of such results in the completed trial.
 We also make assumptions, estimations, calculations and conclusions as part of our analyses of data, and we may not have received or had the opportunity to fully evaluate all data.
-As a result, preliminary or interim data that we report may differ from future results from the same clinical trials, or different conclusions or considerations may qualify such results, once additional data have been received and fully evaluated.
+As a result, preliminary or interim data have been received and fully evaluated.
 Preliminary or interim data also remain subject to audit and verification procedures that may result in the final data being materially different from the preliminary or interim data we previously published.
 As a result, preliminary or interim data should be viewed with caution until the final data are available.
 Material adverse changes in the final data compared to preliminary or interim data could significantly harm our business prospects.